semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 ![Block and jobs](./img/one-block.jpg)

-You can add dependencies to blocks to orchestrate complex workflows.
-For more details, check [pipelines](./pipelines.md).
+You can [connect blocks](./pipelines#dependencies) with dependencies to blocks to orchestrate complex workflows.

 ## How to create a job

-You can create a job using YAML or by editing your pipeline in the visual workflow editor.
+You can create a job using YAML or by editing your [pipeline](./pipeline) in the visual workflow editor.

 <Tabs groupId="jobs">
   <TabItem value="editor" label="Editor" default>